Molasses Marinated Broccoli Salad Recipe

 It’s always great to have a stash of salad recipes that venture from the lettuce sort.
-In fact, a group of friends and I were joking about a potluck I hosted where everyone, everyone, brought a salad.
-Fortunately they weren’t all leafy green salads.

 It tastes especially good when it has had a chance to sit for a few hours to mellow the texture and flavour of the raw broccoli.
 What’s better, it can last in the fridge for a few days and maintains its crunch.

 Some people may find a big bowl of raw broccoli daunting.
 There is a lot of chewing involved with uncooked vegetables but we assure you this salad is worth it.

 Be sure to use the broccoli stalks too.
 Just peel them with a vegetable peeler then cut into a fine dice.Print

 Marinated broccoli salad recipe is a welcome change from leafy salads.
 The molasses marinade is delicious and the vinegar softens the texture of the broccoli.

 - Total Time: 20 minutes